 If that fails, however, Nord instructs users to go into its app’s Settings menu, select Advanced Settings, and toggle on Obfuscated servers.
 This has the effect of making encrypted internet traffic look unencrypted, which prevents China’s deep packet inspection system from identifying VPN connections.
 It might add a small amount of latency, but most users probably won’t notice a difference in speed overall.

-The obfuscated servers feature is currently only available in the Windows and MacOS versions of the app, but Nord says it plans to implement it in the Android app in the near future.
+The obfuscated servers feature is currently only available in the Windows, Android and MacOS versions of the app.

 After registering an account, setup is a simple standard download and install process.
 Each time the desktop app is opened, you’ll need a username and password to log in.